naim114/florascan/README.md

 # florascan
 <img src="https://github.com/naim114/florascan/blob/master/assets/images/logo-nobg.png" href="https://github.com/naim114/florascannews_app" width="400" >

-florascan is a simple application that allows users to read, and post news.
-The app is built using Flutter and Firebase.
+florascan is an application that utilize Convolutional Neural Networks (CNNs) to detect disease on tomato plant images.
+This app also have other features like plant disease information, article features and many more.

 ### Features
 - Log in/Sign up with Google